djcass44/chrome-nt-simplehome/README.md

 This plugin is designed with Google Chrome in mind, so please don't expect it to work in anything else.
 Feel free to create a pull request if you want to add compatibility!

+This plugin gets weather data from [OpenWeatherMap](https://openweathermap.org/) which requires an API key.
+Since a key only provides ~60 requests per minute by default a single master-key cannot be used, the plugin will not provide weather information unless you provide your own key in the options menu.

 ### Installing

 <b>Testing locally</b>